top of page

 Why I Switched to Natural Hair Care—and Why You Might Want to Too

-Updated: 6 days ago
+Updated: Feb 6

 Let’s be honest—most commercial hair products look great on the shelf but often hide a cocktail of harsh chemicals behind their glossy labels.
-From sulfates that strip your scalp’s natural barrier, to silicones that coat hair strands in plastic-like buildup, conventional shampoos, conditioners, and hair dyes can disrupt the very foundation of your hair’s health: your scalp.
+From sulfates that strip your scalp’s natural barrier to silicones that coat hair strands in plastic-like buildup, conventional shampoos, conditioners, and hair dyes can disrupt the very foundation of your hair’s health: your scalp.

 The scalp is living tissue—highly absorbent and directly connected to your bloodstream.
 What you apply on your scalp doesn’t just stay on the surface.
 That’s why using chemical-based products daily can contribute to long-term issues like hormonal imbalances, allergic reactions, and even chronic scalp inflammation.